Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/learn/about.md

-Why would you use the plugin
+Why would you use the plugin named Sloeber
 ========
 If you are starting with arduino or micro controllers in general I strongly advice to start using the arduino IDE.